robrix/credit-card-validation/README.md

 Credit card number validation as functional–style Swift.

-This was a ridiculous experiment performed at the London Swift meetup.
+This was a ridiculous experiment performed at the Swift London meetup, November 3rd, 2014.